"It just means a lot:" Pine Bluffs Trail Days celebrates 70th anniversary

 Some rode on tractors, while others rode on intricately decorated floats.
 The volunteers with Pheasants Forever, a group that fundraises and teaches kids about conservation and gun safety, spent about two days creating a giant pheasant to ride on their display.

-Four teenage volunteers with the group – Alexis DePaulittle, Kami Tangeman, Kylee Bruns and Piper Perez – donned bright pink shirts as they tossed tons of candy to the crowds.
+Four teenage volunteers with the group -- Alexis DePaullite, Kami Tangeman, Kylee Bruns and Piper Perez -- donned bright pink shirts as they tossed tons of candy to the crowds.
 Many of the kids in attendance were already Trail Days experts, so they came prepared with plastic bags to get the maximum amount of candy possible.

 According to the girls, the parade was "definitely" more lively this year after so many months without social gatherings.